Olive Oil

 Method

-Store in a dark glass bottle away from direct sunlight and heat; keep in a cool, dark pantry or cupboard
+Store in dark glass bottles away from direct light and heat

 Duration

-18-24 months from harvest date when properly stored; best consumed within 12 months for optimal flavor
+18-24 months from bottling date, best consumed within 12 months

 Pro Tips